 879.35 Costs in will contests.
-Costs may be awarded out of the estate to an unsuccessful proponent of a will if the unsuccessful proponent is named as an executor therein and propounded the document in good faith, and to the unsuccessful contestant of a will if the unsuccessful contestant is named as an executor in another document propounded by the unsuccessful contestant in good faith as the last will of the decedent.
+Costs may be awarded out of the estate to an unsuccessful proponent of a will if the unsuccessful proponent is named in the will to act as personal representative and propounded the document in good faith, and to the unsuccessful contestant of a will if the unsuccessful contestant is named to act as personal representative in another document propounded by the unsuccessful contestant in good faith as the last will of the decedent.

-A finding of undue influence on the part of the unsuccessful proponent disqualifies it from asserting "good faith" under the statute.
-In re Estate of Christen, $72\ W\ (2d)$ 8, $239\ NW\ (2d)$ 528.
+A finding of undue influence on the part of the unsuccessful proponent disqualifies the proponent from asserting "good faith" under the statute.
+In re Estate of Christen, 72 Wis.
+2d 8, 239 N.W.2d 528 (1976).